Bus Priority Project page banner

 Connect-A-Ride Provides free information on transportation programs available for older adults and members of the disability community.

-Call-N-Ride is a subsidized taxi service for low-income seniors aged 63 and older and low-income persons with disabilities ages 18-62.
+Call-N-Ride is a subsidized taxi service for low-income seniors aged 65 and older and low-income persons with disabilities ages 18-62.
 Subsidy assistance is provided on a sliding fee scale determined by total household income.

 Bike & Scooter Programs

-Capital BikeShare Provides the Capital BikeShare For All program, offering free unlimited 60-minute rides on pedal and e-bikes with and a free helmet to qualifying low-income residents.
+Capital BikeShare provides the Capital BikeShare For All program, offering free unlimited 60-minute rides on pedal and e-bikes with and a free helmet to qualifying low-income residents.

-Lime Provides the Lime Access program, providing qualifying users with significantly discounted e-bike and e-scooter rides.
+Lime provides the Lime Access program, providing qualifying users with significantly discounted e-bike and e-scooter rides.

 These red-painted dedicated bus lanes stand out to alert drivers that the lane is designated for buses only and allow for faster, safer bus service.